-AboutPatrice is a linguist, Creative and Performing Arts practitioner, educator, and researcher.
-She is currently conducting her PhD research in functional grammar and stage directions.
-Her undergraduate teaching includes Theoretical Linguistics, Applied Linguistics, Vocal Diction and Academic Writing, with English Language, Literature, and Communication Studies taught at secondary school.
-Her research to date has applied corpus methods, sociolinguistic methodologies, discourse analysis, formal grammar, and functional grammar to areas such as World Englishes, academic writing, media representations, multimodality, and drama theory.
-She is a PhD Researcher in the Department of Chinese and Bilingual Studies at the Hong Kong Polytechnic University.
+AboutI am a linguist, creative and performing arts practitioner, educator, and researcher.
+I most recently conceptualised and conducted postgraduate research in the functional grammar of stage directions.
+My undergraduate teaching includes Theoretical Linguistics, Applied Linguistics, Vocal Diction, and Academic Writing, with English Language, English Literature, and Communication Studies taught at secondary school.
+I also have valued experience in tertiary administration and supervision.
+My research to date has applied corpus methods, sociolinguistic methodologies, discourse analysis, and formal and functional analyses to areas such as World Englishes, academic writing, media representations, legal practice, multimodality, and drama theory.

 EducationMA Language Communication Research, Cardiff University